Great Britain men's national pitch and putt team

 The Great Britain men's national pitch and putt team represents Great Britain in the pitch and putt international competitions.

-It is managed by the British Pitch and Putt Association (BPPA), one of the founders of the European Pitch and Putt Association, the governing body that develops the pitch and putt in Europe and stages the European Team Championship, where Great Britain reached the second place in 1999.
+It is managed by the British Pitch and Putt Association (BPPA), one of the founders of the European Pitch and Putt Association, the governing body that develops pitch and putt in Europe and stages the European Team Championship, where Great Britain reached the second place in 1999.
 In 2006 the "British Pitch and Putt Association" participated in the creation of the Federation of International Pitch and Putt Associations (FIPPA), that stages the World Cup Team Championship.